Applying for the Graduate Training Scheme

 Successful candidates will be those who show the greatest potential through the recruitment process and who show a motivation to work in Higher Education, and in particular at Birmingham.

-For further help with the recruitment process, the University of Birmingham's Careers Network has advice and information on how to apply for a job .
+For further help with the recruitment process, our Careers Network has advice and information on how to apply for a job.